jjjj12212/Archipelago-BanjoTooie/worlds/banjo_tooie/docs/setup_en.md

 ## Important

-As we are using BizHawk, this guide is only applicable to Windows and Linux systems.
+This guide is only applicable to Windows and Linux systems.
 Our implementation also supports the Everdrive 3.0 and X7.
 (USB Support).

 ## Required Software and Hardware